matteocamilli/academic-kickstart/content/home/teaching.md

 </div>

-## Verification and Reliability for Dependable Systems
+## Verification and Reliability for Dependable Systems (a.y.
+2019-2022)

 Free University of Bozen-Bolzano, Italy.
 Master in Software Engineering for Information Systems (LM-18).